Terek Cossacks: Caucasus War (1770s–1860s)

 The Russo-Turkish War (1768–1774) and the resulting Treaty of Küçük Kaynarca gave Russia the pretext under which they could begin their expansion into the Caucasus, marking the start of the century-long Caucasus War.
 In 1769–1770 almost half of the Volga Cossacks were re-settled around Mozdok.
 In 1776 further settlers arrived including more of the Volga Cossacks (the remaining Cossacks on the lower Volga were separated into the Astrakhan Cossacks Host) and the Khopyor Cossacks from the eastern Don territory.
 These formed the Azov-Mozdok defence line.
-Major foreposts for Russian expansion into the central Caucasus were founded by the re-settlers including: Giorgiyevsk in 1777 by the Khopyor regiment, and Vladikavkaz in 1784.
+Major foreposts for Russian expansion into the central Caucasus were founded by the re-settlers including: Georgiyevsk in 1777 by the Khopyor regiment, and Vladikavkaz in 1784.

 During this early phase several high-profile battles took place.
 In June 1774 Devlet-Girey sent a massive Kabardin Army against the Terek Cossacks, on 10-11 of June the stanitsa of Naurskaya was heroically defended against the invaders and in 1785 Kizlyar was defended against Sheikh Mansur.
 In 1788–91 the Terek Cossacks took part in three campaigns which took them to the Circassian port of Anapa in western Caucasus.
 The major gap in the western section of the line of defense was solved in 1792 when the Black Sea Cossacks were re-settled there.

 The next three decades brought severe difficulties for the Russian effort in the Caucasus.
 After the joining of Georgia to Russia in 1801 and the subsequent Russo-Persian War (1804–1813), the Terek Cossacks spared some men and took part in combat under Yerevan, but on the whole most of them were in constant defence of their home lines.
 All this changed when in 1816 General Yermolov took command of the Caucasus army.
 Having by now secured major strategic footholds in most of the North Caucasus and Georgia following the last war fought with Persia and the resulting Treaty of Gulistan, he found himself able to make major adjustments.
 In 1818 he changed the Russian tactics from defensive to offensive and began building the Sunzha-Vladikavkaz line where strongholds such as Groznaya and Vnezapnaya were founded.
 Yermolov further reformed the whole structure of the Cossacks and in 1819 replaced elected Atamans with appointed commanders.